 Couples Therapy

 Have frequent conflicts with your partner left you feeling emotionally drained?
-Does it seem like you and your partner are growing further and further apart?
-Are you concerned that your partner doesn’t truly understand you or that you’ve taken on most of the responsibilities within your relationship?
+Does it seem like you and your partner are growing further apart?
+Are you concerned that your partner doesn’t truly understand you or that your relationship roles and responsibilities have become unbalanced?

 When you and your partner have trouble communicating, you can shy away from expressing your wants and needs altogether.
-These disagreements and full-blown arguments make it hard to fairly divvy up your responsibilities or enjoy your hobbies and interests together.
+Small disagreements often escalate into full-blown arguments, making it hard to resolve issues or enjoy hobbies and interests together, or as individuals.
 Your sex life might be suffering as a result, and you may miss the intimacy you used to share in the early days of being together.

 Conflicts With Your Partner Can Leave You Feeling Misunderstood